 Geomagnetism.
 Possible projects include modeling paleosecular variation and linking paleomagnetic records of geomagnetic excursions and reversals to numerical dynamo simulations.
 Website: igppweb.ucsd.edu/~cathy

 Marine electromagnetic methods.
 Projects include the study of offshore groundwater, marine gas hydrate, tectonic plate boundaries, and pretty well any other geological feature found offshore.
 We collect and interpret our own field data, but the lab is also interested in developing algorithms and software needed for data processing and modeling/inversion of EM data.

 Earthquake seismology, environmental seismology, and marine geophysics.
 Possible projects include analysis of earthquake dynamic triggering in the Caribbean, studying subglacial hydrology with seismic tremors in Greenland, imaging fault zone materials with dense OBS arrays, and investigating submarine landslides in the Gulf of Mexico.
 Website: igppweb.ucsd.edu/~wenyuanfan

 Yuri Fialko email@example.com

 Geodesy and tectonics.
-Observations and modeling of crustal deformation due to active faults and magmatism, rock mechanics, earthquake physics.
-Current projects include studies of sub-surface geometry of the Southern San Andreas Fault using space geodetic and seismic data.
+Current projects include studies of sub-surface geometry of the Southern San Andreas Fault using space geodetic and seismic data, probing rheologic structure of the Earth using postseismic transients, evaluation of state of stress in seismogenic crust.
 Website: igppweb.ucsd.edu/~fialko

 Data assimilation and theoretical geophysics.
 The research projects are interdisciplinary and revolve around creating new numerical methods (Markov chain Monte Carlo or optimization) and their application across disciplines in geophysics.